-Assuming a quorum is present, the three nominees receiving the highest number of votes of shares that are present and entitled to vote will be elected as Class II directors.
-The vote required to approve the proposed amendment to the 2000 Stock Plan and to reapprove its material terms, as set forth in Proposal 2, and to ratify the appointment of the independent registered public accounting firm, as set forth in Proposal 4, is the affirmative vote of the holders of a majority of the shares present in person or represented by proxy at the meeting and entitled to vote.
+Assuming a quorum is present, the two nominees receiving the highest number of votes of shares that are present and entitled to vote will be elected as Class III directors.
+The vote required to approve the Amendment to our Certificate of Incorporation to increase the number of authorized shares of common stock as set forth in Proposal 2, is the affirmative vote of the holders of more than 50% of the combined voting power of all shares of the Company entitled to vote, voting together as a single class, present in person or represented by proxy.
+The vote required to approve the amendment to our 2000 Stock Plan, including to increase to the number of shares of the Company's Common Stock available for issuance thereunder by 7,500,000 shares, as set forth in Proposal 3, and to ratify the appointment of the independent registered public accounting firm, as set forth in Proposal 5, is the affirmative vote of the holders of a majority of the shares present in person or represented by proxy at the meeting and entitled to vote.

-Proposal 3 is an advisory vote; however, the Compensation Committee and the Board of Directors will consider the voting results on these proposals.
+Proposal 4 is an advisory vote; however, the Compensation Committee and the Board of Directors will consider the voting results on the proposal.

-Vote Solicitation; No Use of Outside Solicitors
+Vote Solicitation: No Use of Outside Solicitors

 DURECT Corporation is soliciting your proxy to vote your shares at the Annual Meeting.
+The expense of preparing, printing and mailing this proxy statement and the accompanying material will be borne by the Company.
 In addition to this solicitation by mail, our directors, officers, agents, and other employees may contact you by telephone, Internet, in person or otherwise to obtain your proxy.
 These persons will not receive any additional compensation for assisting in the solicitation.
 We will also request brokerage firms, nominees, custodians and fiduciaries to forward proxy materials to the beneficial owners.
 We will reimburse these entities and our transfer agent for their reasonable out-of-pocket expenses in forwarding proxy material.
 We have not retained the services of a proxy solicitor.